juntao/arenztopia/content/people/Claire P.md

 weight: 4
 ---

 Claire P. is the Cheif Advisor to the King of Arenztopia.
 She is one of the original founders of Arenztopia.
-She was an influential figure in early Arenztopian politics and has served for two terms as Advisor, and she is running for a third term.
+She was an influential figure in early Arenztopian politics and has served for two terms as Advisor, and is now serving her third term.